What are the requirements for Admission?

 Is the school calendar the same as HISD and/or other Catholic schools?

 While every effort is made to align the calendar, the primary influence on the calendar is the corporate work world.
 As such, some of the holidays and vacations are more in line with federal holidays than traditional school holidays.
-In addition, summer training for all incoming students will begin the last week of July and is a requirement of admission to the program.
-Copies of the school calendar and daily bell schedule are available from Cristo Rey Jesuit.
+In addition, summer training for all incoming students will begin towards the end of July and is a requirement of admission to the program.
+Copies of the school calendar and daily bell schedule are available on our website.

 Yes, as a requirement for admission, all students must be 14 years old and have the necessary documentation to be legally employed in the USA.
 Students who cannot hold a job cannot remain in the academic program.